Kaoffie/plover_combo/README.md

 ## Credits

-Huge thanks to /usr and Emily on the Plover Discord for testing the plugin out on macOS!
+Huge thanks to /usr, Emily and Jen on the Plover Discord for testing the plugin out on macOS!